White Sox vs. Cardinals Player Props Betting Odds

-The St. Louis Cardinals visit the Chicago White Sox at Guaranteed Rate Field on Saturday at 2:10 PM ET.
-Those looking to place a player prop bet can find odds for Luis Robert and others in this game.
+Nolan Arenado and Luis Robert are among the players with prop bets for the taking when the St. Louis Cardinals and the Chicago White Sox play at Guaranteed Rate Field on Sunday (starting at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!